azat-co/fullstack-javascript/chapter5/chapter5.md

 but again you are encouraged to start from scratch and try to write your own code using the example only as a reference.

-The following shows the structure of Message Board with Parse.com, JavaScript SDK, and Backbone.js version:
+The following shows the structure of Message Board with Parse, JavaScript SDK, and Backbone.js version:

     /06-board-backbone-parse-sdk